godotengine/godot-docs/learning/workflow/assets/importing_translations.rst

 the same time.

 In general, games use the second approach and a unique ID is used for each string.
-This allows to revise the text while it's being translated to others.
+This allows you to revise the text while it is being translated to other languages.
 The unique ID can be a number, a string, or a string with a number (it's just a unique string anyway).

-Translators also, most of the time prefer to work with spreadsheets (either as a Microsoft Excel file or a shared Google Spreadsheet).
+Translators also usually prefer to work with spreadsheets.

 Translation format
 ------------------

-To complete the picture and allow efficient support for translations, Godot has a special importer that can read csv files.
-Both Microsoft Excel and Google Spreadsheet can export to this format, so the only requirement is that the files have a special arrangement.
-The csv files must be saved in utf-8 encoding and be formatted as follows:
+To complete the picture and allow efficient support for translations, Godot has a special importer that can read CSV files.
+All spreadsheet editors (be it Libreoffice, Microsoft Office, Google Docs, etc.) can export to this format, so the only requirement is that the files have a special arrangement.
+The CSV files must be saved in UTF-8 encoding and be formatted as follows:

 +--------+----------+----------+----------+
 |        | <lang1>  | <lang2>  | <langN>  |